Plutonomicon/plutarch-plutus/docs/GUIDE.md

 plift :: (PLift p, HasCallStack) => ClosedTerm p -> PLifted p
 ```
 > Aside: `PLifted p` represents the Haskell synonym to the Plutarch type, `p`.
-Similarly, there is also `PConstanted h` - which represents the Plutarch synonym corresponding to a Haskell type.
+Similarly, there is also `PConstanted h` - which represents the Plutarch synonym corresponding to the Haskell type, `h`.
 These type families may only be used for Plutarch types implementing `PConstant`/`PLift`.

 `pconstant` lets you build a Plutarch value from its corresponding Haskell synonym.
 For example, the haskell synonym of [`PBool`](#pbool) is [`Bool`](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Bool.html#t:Bool).
 ```hs